 In 1947, the American Friends Service Committee and Friends Service Council in Britain accepted the Nobel Peace Prize on behalf of all Quakers.
-As a Nobel laureate, AFSC is able to nominate a candidate for the peace prize to the Oslo committee.
-Each year AFSC takes advantage of this opportunity through a careful deliberative process of discernment, and we appreciate input from Quakers and other supporters.
+As Nobel laureates, Quakers are able to nominate a candidate for the peace prize to the Oslo committee.
+Each year the AFSC and Britain's Quaker Peace and Social Witness take advantage of this opportunity through a long and careful deliberative process of discernment, and we appreciate input from Quakers and other supporters.
 We invite you to participate in our quest for nominees for the 2015 Nobel Peace Prize.

 In choosing its nominee, the AFSC Nobel Peace Prize Nominating Task Group considers the following criteria: